inveniosoftware/invenio/docs/tutorials/understanding-datamodels.rst

 External representation
 -----------------------
-As it was mentioned before there was an external and an internal representation.
+As it was mentioned before there is an external and an internal representation.
 This is how the data will be parsed from user input and how it will be shown back to them.
 As it can be seen, both serializers and loaders depend on ``Marshmallow`` schemas.
 It is not mandatory to use it but it is **highly advised**.
-However, you can create your own if the given ones do not fit your data model.
+However, you can create your own schemas if the given ones do not fit your data model.

 Define a Marshmallow schema
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^